skypjack/entt/docs/md/entity.md

 const bool tombstone = (entity == entt::tombstone);
 ```

-Be aware that `entt::tombstone` and entity 0 aren't the same thing.
+Be aware that `entt::tombstone` and entity 0 are different.
 Likewise, a
-zero initialized entity isn't the same as `entt::tombstone`.
+zero initialized entity is not the same as `entt::tombstone`.
 Therefore, although
 `entt::entity{}` is in some sense an alias for entity 0, none of them are used
 to create tombstones.